910: The Final Sacrifice

 A jock-lock is a locker room prank.
 The victim’s legs are bent back and their feet shoved through the leg holes in their athletic supporter.
 This causes intense pressure and is very painful.

 [Imitating Mister Ed.]
-Excuse me a moment. –Why couldn’t I have been bought by a seventh-grade girl?
-Hang on now, its my turn to ride you.
+Excuse me a moment. –Why couldn’t I have been bought by a seventh-grade girl? –Hang on now, it’s my turn to ride you.

 Mister Ed was a TV sitcom about a talking horse that ran from 1961 to 1966, and has enjoyed a robust afterlife on cable and streaming services.
 The distinctive voice of Mister Ed (played by a palomino named Bamboo Harvester) was provided by former Western star Allan Lane, who went uncredited throughout the series.